 Traditionally, corn tortillas are used to make quesadillas.
 However, they can be made with flour tortillas, including wholegrain tortillas or wraps—really any flatbread you like or have stashed away in your pantry.

 Corn tortillas are often gluten-free, but check the packaging to be sure.
 Alternatively, if you’re feeling particularly industrious, you may like to make your own with corn (maze) flour, chickpea flour or other gluten-free flour.

 Two tortillas or one?

-A quesadilla can be made with two tortillas that have a layer of cheese and other goodies between them, or by folding a single tortilla in half to create a moon shape.
+A quesadilla can be made with two tortillas with a layer of cheese and other goodies between them or by folding a single tortilla in half to create a moon shape.
 You can make them either way.
-The single tortilla can be easier to handle in a frying pan and is the perfect size for one, served alongside roast vegetables, salad, salsa or guacamole.
+The single tortilla can be easier to handle in a frying pan and is the perfect size for one served alongside roast vegetables, salad, salsa or guacamole.

 Choosing your filling

 The most common filling for a quesadilla is grated cheese.
 Oaxaca is the stringy cheese that is used traditionally.
 However, you can substitute it with any cheese, particularly those that are stringy, like Italian mozzarella.

 However, I often choose a mild cheddar cheese because I most frequently have it in my fridge, and it’s a flavour I love.

 Another alternative is goat cheese.
 Or you could go outside the boundaries and try something like blue vein cheese, like this recipe for Chicken Quesadillas with Blue Cheese and Caramelized Onions.

 Alternatively, you could omit the cheese altogether if you are vegan or have a dairy allergy or intolerance.
 You can try substituting cheese with potato, tofu, or other vegetables.